 License

-Both Navidrome and Nuclear have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Navidrome appears to have several advantages over Nuclear, particularly in growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX.
 However, they differ in their additional technology choices: Navidrome uses Bash, Golang, C, Objective-C, C++ while Nuclear leverages Python, SCSS, Rust.